google/docsy-example/content/en/docs/_index.md

 * Your section
 * Here

-Find out how to use the Docsy theme in [Getting Started](getting-started/).
+Find out how to use the Docsy theme in the [Docsy User Guide](https://docsy.dev/docs/).